Meel Group

 PDF

-(2023).
-Exact ASP Counting with Compact Encodings.
-In Proceedings of AAAI Conference on Artificial Intelligence (AAAI).
+(2024).
+Testing Self-Reducible Samplers.
+In Proceedings of the AAAI Conference on Artificial Intelligenc (AAAI).

 PDF